Back To Search Results

 Prostatic Neoplasm

-Some advances, like elastography, identify consistency difference and help in tumor diagnosis and guided biopsy.
+Some advances, like elastography, identify consistency differences and help in tumor diagnosis and guided biopsy.
 On elastography, neoplasm consistency appears firmer than the surrounding normal tissue.
-3D TRUS allows computer processing of sectional images of the prostate and adds more detailed information about the morphology, surrounding structures, etc.[11] The contrast-enhanced US has a high sensitivity to differentiate neoplasm from normal prostate tissue and more useful for US-guided biopsies.[14]
+3-dimensional TRUS allows computer processing of sectional images of the prostate and adds more detailed information about the morphology, surrounding structures, etc.[11] The contrast-enhanced US has a high sensitivity to differentiate neoplasm from normal prostate tissue and is more useful for US-guided biopsies.[14]

 Nuclear Medicine